pdarragh/MinSem/README.md

 ```
 Label  Recall      Precision
- O      1.0         0.77777778
+ O      0.0         0.0
- B      0.0         0
+ B      0.0         0.0
- I      0.0         0
+ I      0.0         0.0

    O  B  I
-O  7  0  0
+O  0  3  4
-B  1  0  0
+B  0  0  1
 I  1  0  0
 ```

-In this example, all words were labeled as being "Outside" a multi-word expression.
-More work is being done to improve the predictive capabilities of the system, but it does not merely label all words as being "Outside" (though that is certainly the most common prediction).
+In this short example, none of the words were correctly labeled.
+In fact, only one word was labeled as being "Outside" of a multi-word expression, when in truth only two words are considered part of an MWE.